 - 2 large yellow onions, chopped

-- 3 or 4 small hot red chile peppers, stemmed and chopped (retain the seeds)
+- 3 or 4 small hot red chile peppers, stemmed and chopped (keep the seeds)

 - 4 garlic cloves (or more if you’re a garlic head), minced